 For appointments or provider referrals contact Care New England’s Behavioral Health Services Call Center 24/7

 P: 1 (844) 401-0111

-An inpatient unit specifically for teens age 13 to 17 years the clinical team supports the child’s entire family or guardians to address the symptoms of mental illness including depression, anxiety, addiction, suicidal thoughts and self-harm.
-Our treatment team works with the teenager and his/her support system to determine the next best level of care after participating in the five to ten day intensive treatment program.
+An inpatient unit specifically for teens age 13 to 17 years the clinical team supports the child’s family or guardians to address the symptoms of mental illness including depression, anxiety, addiction, suicidal thoughts and self-harm.

-This partial hospital program provides evidence-based treatment centered on existential and interpersonal therapy.
-The program provides a combination of treatment and therapies designed to work best for each individual person.
-Running weekdays, patients work closely with a personal therapist, meet with the supervising psychiatrist as needed and participate in several group sessions each day.
+The Integrated Therapies Program at Butler Hospital provides evidence-based treatment centered on existential and interpersonal therapy.
+The program is offered in a partial hospital setting and provides a combination of treatment and therapies designed to work best for each individual person.